Home » News » Industry News » Best Steel Sheet for Your Money

 Medium and High Carbon Steels

-Increasing carbon content increases strength and hardness, but reduces ductility and weld ability.
-While these steel grades are slightly more expensive than low carbon steel, they can be used for high-tensile strength components and offer excellent wear resistance and durability.
+Increasing carbon content increases strength and hardness but reduces ductility and weldability.
+These steel grades cost a bit more than low carbon steel.
+However, they are great for high-tensile-strength parts.
+They also provide excellent wear resistance and durability.

 Medium and high carbon steels offer longer service life in abrasive or high-pressure environments, reducing replacement costs.
 However, their complex heat treatment requirements increase manufacturing costs.